 How the ornaments are chosen: I asked in our snappy facebook group, “Totally Snappy“, for people to share links to ornaments they had seen and wish to make.
 I also wrote down some of my favorite ornaments people had made in our last ornament swap.

-5-Minute Snowflake Pattern
+5-Minute Crochet Snowflake Free Pattern

 The pattern is free on the designer’s blog, plus she has a video.

 I really enjoyed making this snowflake.
 This was a super quick and easy project.
 The pattern is very easy to follow and uses basic stitches.
 I LOVE that this is quick and turns out perfect without blocking.
 I will definitely be making more of these.

 The list of materials below is from the designer’s pattern page.
 Please visit her page for the complete pattern.